-We want to achieve a stronger cooperation between the between the biotechnology sector and the agri-food industry.
+We want to achieve a stronger cooperation between the biotechnology sector and the agri-food industry.

 Our objectives are...